Home

 His What If…?
 (It’s A Jumble Out There) (See/hear James singing it at VIDEOS, above) was recorded by Scott Kalechstein (‘Maps For the New World’)

-His rendition of the Turkish traditional song, Ali Pasha (on his CD, ‘My Country Is The World’), was chosen by SONY for inclusion in an 816-song educational compilation package
+His rendition of the Turkish traditional song, Ali Pasha (on his CD, ‘My Country Is The World’), was chosen by SONY BMG for inclusion in an 816-song educational compilation package

 Received a grant from the New Hampshire Council on the Arts/NEA to compose a Town Song, Amherst Is My Home, for Amherst NH, 1999

-Kerrville Folk Festival ‘New Folk’ Winner, 1981 & Mainstage performer 1982, 1998 and 2006 (above)
+1981 Kerrville Folk Festival ‘New Folk’ Winner & Mainstage performer 1982, 1998 (above) and 2006

 Minstrel-ln-Residence, Seeds of Peace International Camp for Conflict Resolution, summers of 1997 & ’98 and Composer of the camp anthem, ‘I Am A Seed Of Peace’ (Singing together in Washington DC, right)